 Start by activating the yeast if you are not using the Instant Variety.
 For this step, mix together the water, yeast and sugar.
 Stir and let it sit for 15 mins in a warm place for the yeast to bloom.
 (Since I used Instant Yeast I did not wait 15 mins for blooming the yeast rather continued with the next step)

-On a clean countertop, measure out the flour and salt.
+On a clean countertop, measure out the flour, milk powder and salt.
 Give it a mix.
 And create a well in the centre.

 Add the yoghurt and bloomed yeast mixture.
 Mix everything together.

 Adding milk little at a time, combine everything to bring it into a dough.
 This would be a sticky dough, do not be tempted to add any extra flour.